AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Keen Observer

 Also at 3rd level, your ability to study the battlefield allows you to take calculated risks, be it cognizant or instinctual.
-You gain the following features, which you may use simultaneously during the same [[Action Economy#^047348|assess]] quick action.
+You get the following features, which you may use simultaneously during the same [[Action Economy#^047348|assess]] quick action.
 * When you use the [[Action Economy#^047348|assess]] quick action, you may spend 1 focus to learn 1 additional fact about the creature.
 * Up to once per round when you use the [[Action Economy#^047348|assess]] quick action, you may forgo learning up to 2 facts you would as a part of the quick action, and raise your graze range by the same amount + 1.
 You also gain 1 proficiency level in any skill of your choice.

 ### Enhanced Focus

 At 4th level, you have managed to enhance your focus further.
 While focused, your bonus with Pugilist weapons and [[Action Economy#^5d5dd0|shove]] are increased by 1, and the respective bonus and penalty for [[Action Economy#Opportunity Attacks|opportunity attacks]] you have from focus are increased by 1.
 In addition, your base movement speed is increased by 5'.

 ### Focus Strikes

 At 5th level level, you can use your focus in a concise strike that delivers a shockwave to the attacked creature.
+At the start of your turn, you may use 1 focus to empower your weapon attacks for the remainder of the turn, adding 1d4 kinetic to your damage rolls.
+* If you hit with only one focus strike by the end of your turn, the struck creature then takes an additional 1d4 kinetic damage.
-At the start of your turn, you may use 1 focus to empower your weapon attacks for the remainder of the turn, adding 1d6 kinetic to your damage rolls.
-If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 10 + your Strength or Dexterity modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.
+* If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 10 + your Strength or Dexterity modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.

 ### Stance